Home

 What is Plain Packaging?

 Plain Packaging takes a different approach.
 The manufacturing process and material composition give it different performance characteristics, which translate to different strengths and trade-offs compared to printed.
-For related packaging needs, explore our CBD boxes.

 You'll see plain packaging used frequently in applications where its specific properties - whether that's cost, weight, flexibility, or environmental profile - give it an advantage over alternatives.